-Like any workplace, schools operate under HSE regulations 1981 and thus have a duty of care to ensure there is adequate and appropriate equipment and facilities for providing first aid in the workplace; Added that the workplace is a school, many different factors have to be considered when deciding on the best possible protection for staff and pupils.
+Like any workplace, schools operate under HSE regulations 1981 and thus have a duty of care to ensure there is adequate and appropriate equipment and facilities for providing first aid in the workplace.
+As the workplace is a school, many different factors have to be considered when deciding on the best possible protection for staff and pupils.

 Ofsted guidance states; that First Aid provision must be available at all times, that children and babies are cared for either on the childcare premises or off the premises on visits and outings.